 Published by Tiffanie Lloyd

 I am a detail-oriented and energetic multi-tasker traveling at the side of my best friend, and momma to eight amazing kids.
-God has gifted me with creativity; I'm an entrepreneur, writer, and photographer with a passion for women's health, particularity in childbirth.
-I own a Cafe and Community Center in Kathmandu, Nepal where I teach Parenting and Childbirth Education.
-I'm also a Doula, Breastfeeding Counselor, and Holistic Nutritionist.
+God has gifted me with creativity; I'm an entrepreneur, writer, and photographer with a passion for women's health, particularity in the areas of Trauma and parenting and childbirth.
+I own a Cafe and Community Center as well as a women's training center in Kathmandu, Nepal.
 Thanks for stoping by!
 Be sure to check out my archives, and sign up for notifications about new posts!
 View more posts